India c.bank holds rates steady as widely expected

-MUMBAI, Oct 9 (Reuters) - The Reserve Bank of India left key interest rates unchanged on Friday as widely expected, while retaining an accomodative monetary policy stance to support the coronavirus-hit economy.
+MUMBAI, Oct 9 (Reuters) - The Reserve Bank of India left key interest rates unchanged on Friday as widely expected, while retaining an accommodative monetary policy stance to support the coronavirus-hit economy.

+The RBI sees India's real GDP contracting by 9.5% in the ongoing fiscal year, and economic growth only turning positive in the final January-March quarter, RBI Governor Shaktikanta Das, in a webcast on Friday after a meeting of the monetary policy committee (MPC).

+Barring the risk of a second wave of infections, the economy appeared poised to begin a recovery, Das said, noting food grain production was set for record highs and factories and cities were coming back to life.

+"Against all odds, we shall strive and revive," said Das, concluding the news conference.

-The monetary policy committee kept the repo rate INREPO=ECI, its key lending rate, at 4.0%, while the reverse repo rate or the key borrowing rate stayed at 3.35%.
+The MPCas expected kept the repo rate INREPO=ECI, its key lending rate, at 4.0%, while the reverse repo rate or the key borrowing rate stayed at 3.35%.
 The central bank has slashed the repo rate by 115 basis points (bps) since late March.

 The MPC meeting was originally due to conclude on Oct.
 1 but had to be rescheduled as the government failed to appoint three new external members to the panel after their terms ended last month.